Welcome to the first interview

 The other challenge is that we use a series of awesome technologies, but they aren’t all as widely used as we think they should be.
 This means lots of people don’t actually have the skills we hope for, and we want to test that quickly.

-Our stack, for those interested; Clojure, on a Cassandra Database, with GraphQL as an interface standard.
-Our Mobile App is written in ReactiveNative (dual OS deployment), and we also have Kafka for event publishing, and Redshift as our warehouse.
+Our stack, for those interested; Clojure, on a Cassandra Database, with GraphQL as an interface standard, and Kafka for streaming and event publishing.
 We do everything in AWS, and have a massive investment in automation.
-Everything is currently orchestrated in Jenkins (that might change), with Git, Cloud-formation, Docker, Artifactory rounding out the CI/CD stack.
+Everything is currently orchestrated in Circle CI, with Git, Cloud-formation, Docker, Artifactory rounding out the CI/CD stack.
 We also have a CT regime using a custom tool set, but are in the process of migrating that to a commercial offering and throwing Chaos Monkey into the mix too.

 So going back to interviewing, there are a couple of options; Ask you to come in and write us a BuzzFizz solver, or ask you some esoteric point on Graph QL to see what that line “has some experience” really meant.
 But we appreciate that talent can’t all be interviewed the same way, so we’ve decided to shake up the process, and start with the “technical proof” rather than end with it, which seems to be so common;